Holding private events in Nova Scotia Provincial Parks

 Who do I contact to book an event?

-Contact the DNR office nearest your park of choice and ask for the Area or District Manager.
+Contact the Lands and Forestry office nearest your park of choice and ask for the Area or District Manager.

 How far in advance do I need to make a booking?